 EXTENDED: Twenty-First Century TV Witches from Charmed to Sabrina

-I am currently looking for a few more essays for the collection.
-The new deadline has been extended to 01/28/2019.
+I am currently looking for a few more essays for the collection on TV Witches.
+These proposals should NOT be on Sabrina (I have enough essays on Sabrina); all other TV shows are welcome.
+The new deadline has been extended to Feb 4th.
 The original CFP is as follows:

 CALL FOR PROPOSALS